dell/csm-docs/content/docs/csidriver/features/powerstore.md

 >Make sure that the attributes specified are supported by the version of PowerStore array used.

 >Configurable Volume Attributes feature is supported with Helm.

+## Storage Capacity Tracking
+CSI PowerStore driver version 2.5.0 and above supports Storage Capacity Tracking.

+This feature helps the scheduler to make more informed choices about where to start pods which depend on unbound volumes with late binding (aka "wait for first consumer").
+Pods will be scheduled on a node (satisfying the topology constraints) only if the requested capacity is available on the storage array.
+If such a node is not available, the pods stay in Pending state.
+This means they are not scheduled.

+Without storage capacity tracking, pods get scheduled on a node satisfying the topology constraints.
+If the required capacity is not available, volume attachment to the pods fails, and pods remain in ContainerCreating state.
+Storage capacity tracking eliminates unnecessary scheduling of pods when there is insufficient capacity.

+The attribute `storageCapacity.enabled` in `my-powerstore-settings.yaml` can be used to enabled/disabled the feature during driver installation .
+To configure how often driver checks for changed capacity set `storageCapacity.pollInterval` attribute.

+**Note:**
+>This feature requires kubernetes v1.24 and above and will be automatically disabled in lower version of kubernetes.